International

 ensures that all individuals can become, and remain,

-economically productive (whereas conventional economics only
+economically productive (whereas conventional economics

-It offers to lower and eventually remove the need for redistribution,
+and the environment.
+It offers to lower and eventually remove

-consumer debt, and deficit spending.
-It offers to tame, if
+spending.
+It offers to tame, if not eliminate, the destructive

-not eliminate, the destructive economic cycles that have blighted
+economic cycles that have blighted history.
+It will establish

-history.
-It will establish economic justice and, eventually,
+economic justice and, eventually, eliminate material poverty.

-eliminate material poverty.
-In a binary economy, moreover,
+In a binary economy, moreover, freed from the constraints

-freed from the constraints and pains of poverty, people will
+and pains of poverty, people will have happier, more balanced

-have happier, more balanced and independent lives.
-They will
+and independent lives.
+They will have a greater freedom

-have a greater freedom to be creative.
-There will be an overall
+to be creative.
+There will be an overall increase in our

-increase in our physical capacity to do Allah/God’s
+physical capacity to do Allah/God’s work.

 top

-11. Small business
+11. Small

 xxxxxThe basic

-principle of interest-free loans for productive capital investment
+principle of interest-free loans for productive capital

-(if new capital owners are created) can be used for
+investment (if new capital owners are created)

-small business but without the requirement for new owners
+can be used for small business but without the requirement

-as security against the possible loss of the loan and it might
+for collateral as security against the possible loss of

-be desirable for eligibility for the loans to be confined
+the loan and it might be desirable for eligibility for the

-to socially beneficial businesses.
-That said, the key point
+That said, the key point is that riba/interest-free

-is that riba/interest-free loans could be used for
+loans could be used for small businesses in exactly the

-except that the small businesses would not be suffocated by
+would not be suffocated by interest payments.

 12. A second